Does Medicare Cover Telehealth Services?

 - Mobile health apps — also known as mHealth — are health care apps you can download to your smartphone, tablet or laptop.
 They allow you to track and share health measurements and set reminders for medications and appointments.

 - Store and forward refers to capturing, storing and transmitting patient information electronically.
 It uses secure systems to distribute your CT scans, MRIs, X-rays and other health information to your health care team of specialists and other doctors or health care professionals.

 - Remote patient monitoring (RPM)

 - RPM uses wearable or mobile devices, apps and internet-connected computers to gather and send your personal health data securely to your doctor.
-This may include updates when you measure your weight, blood pressure, heart condition or respiratory rates.
+This may include updates when you measure your weight, blood pressure, cardiac stats or respiratory rates.

 Not all telehealth services are covered by Medicare.
-Those that are will be covered by Medicare Part B medical insurance.
-They are also covered by Medicare Advantage plans, but the list of services and costs may vary.
+Those that are will be covered by Part B. They are also covered by Medicare Advantage plans, but the list of services and costs may vary.